HomeHigh Asset DivorcePrenuptial & Postnuptial Agreements

 At The Marks Law Firm, L.L.C., we have had years of experience drafting prenuptial and postnuptial agreements for parties with due consideration to all the factors that would make the agreement enforceable and represent the knowing intent of both parties.

-The flip side of enforcing prenuptial and postnuptial agreements is trying to “break” these agreements at the time of divorce because they are somehow unconscionable.
+The flip side of enforcing prenuptial and postnuptial agreements is trying to “break” these agreements at the time of high asset divorce because they are somehow unconscionable.
 Well-crafted prenuptial and postnuptial agreements can be difficult to set aside, but it can be done under the right circumstances with a skilled advocate representing your interests.

 Getting Help with Prenuptial & Postnuptial Agreements